Beach Club Vibes

 Pool area and beachfront sunbeds at Nikki Beach Marbella

 Nikki Beach Marbella is the one most people have heard of.
-It's part of the global Nikki Beach chain and sits next to the Don Carlos Hotel, east of central Marbella on the Km 192 stretch.
-The pool is the centrepiece, and DJs and live saxophonists keep the energy up from midday.
+Part of the global Nikki Beach chain, it sits next to the Don Carlos Hotel at Km 192, east of central Marbella.
+The pool is the centrepiece, with DJs and live saxophonists running from midday through the afternoon.

 Ocean Club Marbella